schmouk/PyRandLib/README.md

 ### MRGRand1457  -  2^1,457 periodicity

-**MRGRand1457** implements a fast 31-bits Multiple Recursive Generator with a longer period than MRGRan287 (2^1457 vs. 2^287, i.e. 4.0e+438 vs. 2.5e+86) and 80 % more computation time but with much less memory space consumption (47 vs. 256 integers).
+**MRGRand1457** implements a fast 31-bits Multiple Recursive Generator with a longer period than MRGRan287 (2^1457 vs. 2^287, i.e. 4.0e+438 vs. 2.5e+86) and 80 % more computation time but with much less memory space consumption (47 vs. 256 integers 32-bits coded).

 The implementation of this MRG 31-bits model is based on  DX-47-3 pseudo-random generator proposed by Deng and Lin, see [2].
 The DX-47-3 version uses the recurrence: